evilstepper/CC-106395/Phase 3/README.md

 ## Problem 2: NOT FROM JAVA BACKGROUND
 So, prior to this project, neither of us knew anything about Java.
 Our domain region is react native (javaScript), but we figured why not give it a shot and try something new?
 As a result, we chose MiniJava, which is a smaller part of the Java language.
 We had a lot of problems at first because we didn't understand how it worked, how to declare variables and methods.
 However, once we studied and gained a basic understanding of it, we had no problems.

+## Problem 3: Issue With Github
+Github is complicated platform and is rearly used in our university and ask by our teachers.
+We have to learn about the Github from Youtube and have to practice about it before doing the official work.